-Minor in Education Licensure: Candidates interested in pursuing an education minor and earning a secondary 5-12 or P-12 teaching license in an approved discipline in the future must complete 18 credits including EDU 307, 318, 351, 419, 447, SPD 230 and earn at least a grade of "C" in each course.
+Minor in Education Licensure: Candidates interested in pursuing an education minor and earning a secondary (5-12) or All Grades (P-12) teaching license in a state-approved content area in the future must complete 18 credits, including EDU 307, 318, 351, 419, 447, and SPD 230, and earn at least a grade of "C" in each course.
 A clinical internship will be required post-graduation.
 The pre-requisite for EDU-307 can be waived for students pursuing this minor.